 Ethical considerations in animal experiments

 SHIONOGI is consistently working on research and development of pharmaceutical products on the basis of its company policy of “SHIONOGI strives constantly to supply the best possible medicine to protect the health and well-being of the patients we serve.”
-Predicting the safety and efficacy of pharmaceutical products in humans is an extremely difficult challenge even with current science and technology, and we consider this a research field in which the need for animal experiments is high.
+Predicting the safety and efficacy of pharmaceutical products in humans is an extremely difficult challenge even with current science and technology, and SHIONOGI therefore considers this a research field in which the need for animal experiments is high.
+However, animal experiments are conducted only after their necessity has been carefully examined, with priority given to alternative methods where available, and are carried out only when no reasonable alternatives exist.